-We recommend that the registered engineer completes this notice at the time of commissioning this residential park home when new.
+The gas commissioning notice is fitted to the rear of the boiler cupboard door.
+We recommend that the registered Gas Safe engineer completes this notice at the time of commissioning the new home.
 This record of first commissioning should not be removed.